How fresh air can lead to fresh thinking and why that's important if we're to reframe our ideas about today's challenges.

 As Nilofer Merchant discovered, by reconnecting with nature we can all reconnect, and move our business conversations in a better direction.

-At School of Wild we stand by this idea and facilitate frequent Campfire Conversations for organisations wishing to harness the duel benefits of outdoor meetings.
+At School of Wild we stand by this idea and facilitate outdoor team building programmes and away days for organisations wishing to harness the duel benefits of outdoor meetings.

 If you want to find out more about the workplace and wellbeing benefits of outdoor meetings, get in touch with us here.